afasias/git-select/README.md

 $ git select
 ```

-Initially the current branch is pre-highlighted.
-Navigate to the desired branch using cursor keys and hit Enter to check out.
-To abort hit Escape or choose Cancel.
+Initially the current branch is pre-selected.
+Navigate to the desired branch using arrow keys and choose "Check out" to check it out.
+If you need to copy the branch name into the clipboard instead, then choose "Copy name".
+To close the dialog without any action hit Escape or choose "Cancel".

 # Dependencies

 This shell script depends on the following programs (besides git itself):

 * dialog (https://invisible-island.net/dialog/)
-* sed, awk
+* sed, awk, pbcopy